 Case study #2: Auburn neighborhood jogger dog attack

-Case study #3: Roseville PG&E meter reader bit by vicious dog
+Case study #3: Roseville PG&E meter reader bit by a vicious dog

 A PG&E employee was reading meters as part of his job in Roseville.
 A German Shepherd sunk its teeth into our client and viciously bit him on the arm while he was on the property reading the utility meter.
 The dog bite caused severed tendons and required extensive surgery.
 This meant the employee was not able to work for some time and lost income.
 He had residual loss of strength and feeling in his arm and hand after surgery.
 We successfully reached a settlement with cash up front for all of his out of pocket losses and structured the balance of his settlement to be paid out over the rest of his working life.